-David Closson serves as the Research Fellow for Religious Freedom and Biblical Worldview at Family Research Council, where he researches and writes on issues related to religious liberty, human sexuality, and the development of policy from a Biblical worldview.
+David Closson serves as the Director of the Center for Biblical Worldview at Family Research Council.
+He researches and writes on life, human sexuality, religious liberty, and related issues from a biblical worldview.

 David is the author of FRC's Biblical Worldview Series, which seeks to help Christians and Christian leaders apply the teachings of the Bible to difficult moral questions.